explainers-by-googlers/locked-mode/README.md

 1. the API implementation itself in the system is correct and complete,
-2. the user is not able to tamper with the API at runtime, e.g. by executing their own JavaScript code or installing extensions in the context of the test site/app.
+2. the user is not able to tamper with the API at runtime, e.g. by executing their own JavaScript code or installing extensions in the context of the test site.

 #### Considerations for developers